 Who is the PAT for?

-Unlike the MAT, which lots of universities now use, the PAT is entirely designed for candidates applying to Oxford University to study physics.
+Unlike the MAT, which lots of universities now use, the PAT is solely designed for candidates applying to Oxford University to study Physics, and joint honours Physics courses like Physics and Philosophy.

 What does the maths syllabus cover?